 As HR professionals, we have to have difficult conversations from time to time – particularly with employees.
-HRM looks at how to handle the toughest topics.
+HC looks at how to handle the toughest topics.

 No matter how many times you’ve done it, breaking the news of a dismissal or redundancy is never easy.